hummingbot/hummingbot-site/docs/installation/docker.md

     network_mode: host
 ```

-This will create two Hummingbot client instances, and this can be increased if necessary.
-Just make sure to set each **container_name** to something unique.

- The above configuration has both bots sharing the **hummingbot_files** folder.
-If you want to set a different folder for **hummingbot-2** then you can set the volumes to **hummingbot_files_2** for example.
+Note that the above configuration has both bots sharing the **hummingbot_files** folder, which is where configs, logs, and databases are stored.
+If you want to set a different folder for `hummingbot-2`, set `volumes` to a different folder path, such as **hummingbot_files_2**.

-You can also set both bots to autostart by uncommenting the **#environment** and **#CONFIG_PASSWORD** fields and replace them with your Hummingbot password

-When initially starting the compose file using `docker compose up -d` it will run the instances in detached mode.
-See below command to attach:
+Attach to instance 1:
 ```bash
 docker attach hummingbot-1
 ```

-To attach to bot #2 use
+Attach to instance 2:

 ```bash
 docker attach hummingbot-2
 ```

 ### Hummingbot + Gateway + Broker Compose Example

+This configuration starts instances of Hummingbot, [Gateway](/gateway/), and [EMQX Broker](/installation/broker/).
+To use it, replace the content of the [`docker-compose.yml`](https://github.com/hummingbot/hummingbot/blob/master/docker-compose.yml) in your Hummingbot root folder with the code below.

 ```bash
 services: